-Gold River Discovery Center is launching our Bring Your Own Device (B.Y.O.D) student computer initiative!
-This notification is to inform and guide you through this new opportunity.
+Gold River Discovery Center has a Bring Your Own Device (B.Y.O.D) student computer initiative!
+This notification is to inform and guide you through this opportunity.
 Please note that students are never required to bring in outside technology to school.
 All students will continue to be able to utilize our school equipment.
 No student will be left out of the instruction process.

 1. Students will only use appropriate technology at teachers’ discretion.

 2. Students will only use appropriate educational applications on their device (i.e. not games and/or non-school related tasks and functions).

 3. Students are permitted to access only the school’s network through personal devices, not private networks.